LeeuwBas/project-software-engineering/README.md

 npm install -g pnpm@9
 ```
  - **If you are on Windows use powershell, not wsl.**
+      - apparently wsl does work but I have not tested it
  - **Make sure its version 9**.

 On Windows you may first need to run: